 Tripods are one of the most important photography accessories that most landscape and night sky photographers carry around.
-Most often these are the least looked after or maintained gear as some photographers, especially beginners are not aware of the damage that sand, dirt, mud and/or sea water can cause to these accessories.
+Most often these are the least looked after or maintained gear as some photographers, especially beginners are not aware of the damages that sand, dirt, mud and/or sea water can cause to these accessories.
 Looking after your tripod is essential for its long life which means, you need to clean your tripod when required, especially after a shoot in the beach to protect it from salt water.

 Depending on where one shoots, there are huge possibilities for these gear to get into a mess with all the mud, dirt, sand, sea water they are used to shoot in.
 Dirt, sand, and seawater can be the worst enemies when it comes to a tripod and these can make it very difficult for the tripod to function properly.

 So what do you do when you have to use your tripod in these situations?
 You have to either protect your tripod from catching the dirt from outside or you will have to clean the tripod perfectly after the shoot, so you can have it functioning normally.
 So, how do you clean your tripod and protect it from salt water is an important question asked by many photographers especially when they are used in or near sea water.
 There are ways in which you can protect or clean your tripods so they perform well and have a longer life.

 When using your tripod you can try one of the few ways below to protect your tripod from the dirt, grime, sea water, etc.